Micaella/RNA-seq/README.md

 pip install HTSeq
 ```

-There are some prequisites and installation for dependencies to be aware of.
 HTSeq uses NumPy, Pysam and matplotlib.
 Be sure this tools are installed.

 - [R](https://www.r-project.org/)